Morwenn/cpp-sort/docs/Writing-a-sorter.md

 };
 ```

-We won't show other specializations here because it is rather tedious and takes some place in the tutorial, but the idea is clear: any valid specialization can be a full-fledged sorter when used properly and can also be both a *comparison sorter* and a *projection sorter* if needed.
-It might be interesting to know which specializations of a fixed-size sorter can be used; in order to provide this information and some more, one has to specialize the trait class template [`fixed_sorter_traits`][fixed-sorter-traits]:
+We won't show other specializations here because it is rather tedious and including them all in this tutorial would be preprosterous, but the idea is clear: any valid specialization can be a full-fledged sorter when used properly and can also be both a *comparison sorter* and a *projection sorter* if needed.
+It can be interesting to know which specializations of a fixed-size sorter can be used; in order to provide this information and some more, one has to specialize the trait class template [`fixed_sorter_traits`][fixed-sorter-traits]:

 ```cpp
 namespace cppsort